Loss of cervical lordosis from a car accident

-The significance of cervical sagittal alignment in people who did not recover well or at all from whiplash injury
+The significance of cervical sagittal alignment in people who did not recover well or at all from a whiplash injury

-A paper in the Spine Journal (3) examined the significance of cervical sagittal alignment in people who did not recover well or at all from whiplash injury and found the existence of an association between the constitutional (the functioning) sagittal alignment of the cervical spine and the outcome after whiplash injuries.
-This is what the study author’s wrote:
+A paper in the Spine Journal (3) examined the significance of cervical sagittal alignment in people who did not recover well or at all from a whiplash injury and found the existence of an association between the constitutional (the functioning) sagittal alignment of the cervical spine and the outcome after whiplash injuries.
+This is what the study authors wrote:

 “Whiplash-associated disorder is a common cause of chronic neck pain.
-Several radiological cervical angular variables (the change of the angle of the cervical spine as in lesser angle degree manifest as a straightening or loss of lordosis) are suggested to have constitutional (impacting the neck and the whole body) characteristics, that is, them being minimally influenced by body positioning (the neck curvature has become its own world, the movements of the body no longer impact a neck with significant curve problems).
+Several radiological cervical angular variables (the change of the angle of the cervical spine as in lesser angle degree manifest as straightening or loss of lordosis) are suggested to have constitutional (impacting the neck and the whole body) characteristics, that is, them being minimally influenced by body positioning (the neck curvature has become its own world, the movements of the body no longer impact a neck with significant curve problems).
 However, the association between these variables and pain conditions remains poorly understood.”
 What these researchers did then was to examine all these factors to see if they could figure out what type of problems the curvature of the cervical spine could create in whiplash victims.
 What they found was “the existence of an association between the constitutional sagittal alignment of the cervical spine and the outcome after whiplash injuries.”
-In other words, the curvature of the cervical spine is a factor in if patients would recover from whiplash injury.
+In other words, the curvature of the cervical spine is a factor in if patients would recover from a whiplash injury.

 Treatment of Whiplash associated disorders